Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Introduction

 The manuscript is organised as follows.
 In section \ref{sec:methods} we describe the relevant physical quantities and the technical details of the implementation.
-We first describe the DPD method to simulate the solvent (Section 2.1), implemented within the LAMMPS open source numerical package\cite{LAMMPS}.
-Next, we present the two active agents under study: the active colloid (Section 2.2) and the active polymer (Section 2.3).
-In Section 2.2, we introduce the {\it raspberry}-like active colloid (Figure 1.a) in bulk and when interacting with a cylindrical surface (Figure 1.c).
-In Section 2.3, we report the active polymer (as in Ref.\cite{bianco}) (Figure 1.b) in bulk and under cylindrical confinement (Figure 1.d).
+We first describe the DPD method to simulate the solvent (sec. \ref{subsec:solv-DPD}), implemented within the LAMMPS open source numerical package \cite{LAMMPS}.
+Next, we present the two microwimmers under study: the active colloid (sec. \ref{subsec:colloid}) and the active polymer (sec. \ref{subsec:polymer}).
+In sec. \ref{subsec:colloid}, we introduce the {\it raspberry}-like active colloid (fig. 1.a) in bulk and when interacting with a cylindrical surface (fig. 1.c).
+In section \ref{subsec:polymer}, we report the active polymer (fig. 1.b), as in ref. \cite{bianco}, in bulk and under cylindrical confinement (fig. 1.d).
 The way we implemented hydrodynamics is reported in Section 2.4, being the same for both active objects embedded in a DPD solvent.
 In the same section we characterize the physical quantities of a fluid such as the kinematic viscosity ($\nu$) and the solvent diffusion coefficient ($D_{sol}$), and parameters to quantify the activity of the colloid/polymer embedded in a fluid, such as the Reynolds number and the P\'eclet number.
-Finally, in Section 2.5 we report the analysis tools used to study the active agents in bulk or under confinement.
+Finally, in Section 2.5 we report the analysis tools used to study the microwimmers in bulk or under confinement.
 In section \ref{sec:results} we present the results obtained, first for the colloid (sec. \ref{subsec:colloid}) and then for the polymer (sec. \ref{subsec:polymer}).
 In section \ref{sec:discussion} we discuss the results and comment on future avenues.